hrr37-scruffy-7/Service_Uma/README.md

 ## Usage

-> App.jsx - The front-end get endpoints are set up for localhost 5002.
-To switch to a more generic endpoint, see commented out line 41.
+> App.jsx - The front-end get request hosts are set up for localhost 5002.
+To switch to a more generic host, see commented out line 41 and replace.

 > Database/index.js - The database file index.js is set up for a local database.
 To switch to connect to an Atlas cloudbased database, comment line 5, and uncomment lines 3 and 4, match line 4 to match your specific string provided by Atlas for connecting to an application, and add a DBconfig file in the database folder with the password.
 Here is a sample config file:

 >     exports.passwordMongodb = 'AtlasUserPassword';

+> Jest Tests: Some tests are set up (used CircleCI), but some are failing as I had not yet learned how to set up CircleCI to test a generic server instead of localhost.
+It is possible if you change the get requests as described above, the tests may pass.

 ## Requirements

+See package.JSON file and build process below for dependencies.

+Tech used:
+Database: MongoDB
+Front End: React
+Server: Node/Express
+Media files: Served from S3
+Testing: Jest + Enzyme
+Build: Circle/Travis CI
+Service Deployment: AWS Beanstalk

 App Entry: client/src/index.jsx
 App components: client/src/components/App.jsx ; client/src/components/Card.jsx